Rouxles/cs61a-notes/content/docs/week-2/content/control.md

 `and` statement procedure:

-1. Evaluate the left statement
+1. Evaluate the left statement.
-2. If it evaluates to a `False` value `x`, the expression evaluates to `x`
+2. If it evaluates to a `False` value `x`, the expression evaluates to `x`.
 3. Else, the expression evaluates to the value of the expression on the right.

 `or` statement procedure:

-1. Evaluate the left statement
+1. Evaluate the left statement.
-2. If it evaluates to a `True` value `x` the expression evaluates to `x`
+2. If it evaluates to a `True` value `x` the expression evaluates to `x`.
 3. Else, the expression evaluates to the value of the expression on the right.

 This procedure functions using just Booleans, but strange things occur when you use other values instead.